atdyck/ACKS-HFH/Chapter02.md

 To speed up the character creation process, a player may opt to roll for a character's proficiencies and equipment using a template.
 To create a character this way, follow the above instruction through step 6, then follow the instructions below.

-7. Find the appropriate template table for your character’s class in Chapter XX, Character Class Templates.
+7. Find the appropriate template table for your character’s class at the end of this chapter.
 With the Judge’s permission, choose a template appropriate to the campaign.
 Otherwise, roll 3d6 on the table to determine your character’s starting template.
 Note down your character’s starting proficiencies from the table.
 All characters always begin with the Adventuring proficiency in addition to those listed.
 Apply any modifiers to your ability scores, hit points, attack throws, or saving throws from proficiencies.
 If you have chosen to play a magic-user, note down the starting ceremonies or spells from your template.

 8. Write your character’s starting equipment and gold pieces as listed for your template.
 You do not roll for starting wealth when using a template.
 Since you now know what armor your character is wearing, note your Armor Class (AC) on the character sheet based on the type of armor you choose.
 Calculate your character’s encumbrance based on how much weight he is carrying.